ysdn2019/Graduates-List/graduates/jay-lintag.md

 ---
 path: /work/Wu-xing-5-elements-of-chinese-calligraphy
 graduate: Jay Lintag
-mainimg: /assets/lintag_jay_project1_web_main - Jay Lintag.jpg
+cover: /assets/lintag_jay_project1_web_main - Jay Lintag.jpg
-thumbnailimg: /assets/lintag_jay_project1_web_main - Jay Lintag.jpg
+thumbnail: /assets/lintag_jay_project1_web_main - Jay Lintag.jpg
 title: Wu Xing - 5 Elements of Chinese Calligraphy
 groupmembers:
-fields: Branding, Packaging
+category: Branding, Packaging
 mediumdimensions:
 description: Wu Xing equips you with basic calligraphy necessities through an adaptable case allowing you to stack, display and pack your journey through Chinese calligraphy anywhere you go.
 With step by step instructions, calligraphic equipment, and an adaptable case, it is easy for anyone to become one with the elements of Chinese calligraphy.
 digitallink: https://www.behance.net/gallery/66388197/Wu-Xing-5-Elements-of-Chinese-Calligraphy